 You took it pretty well, considering.
 You said simply, "So it's not over."
 But I know this was not the best way for things to happen.

-I don't think you would have minded quite so much if it hadn't been for one little thing.
+It wasn't an entire loss, of course.
+You're out of prison, and saving all our fellow mutants from death is no small thing.
+I think you would have minded this less if it hadn't been for one little thing.
 Charles.

 What we did to him would have been terrible, if it hadn't been necessary.
 And he doesn't understand its necessity.
 I don't want to think about how badly we've hurt him.
 I know you don't have a problem with doing that for the cause, but now you've done it and what for wasn't even accomplished.
 That has definitely got to be very frustrating.